dexapier/edx-platform/docs/en_us/course_authors/source/running_course/course_enrollment.rst

   note that this feature is better suited to courses with smaller enrollments, rather than courses with massive enrollments.

-5. Optionally, select **Auto Enroll** to streamline the course enrollment process for the students.
+5. To streamline the course enrollment process, leave **Auto Enroll** selected.

 #.
-Optionally, select **Notify students by email** to send students email.
+To send students an email message, leave **Notify students by email**
+   selected.

 #.
 Click **Enroll**.